maisonlam90/milan/src/frontend/demo/public/md/components/modal/ConfirmModalExample.md

       title: "Record Deleted",
     },
     error: {
+      description:
-      description: 'Ensure internet is on and retry.
-Contact support if issue remains.', },
+        "Ensure internet is on and retry.
+Contact support if issue remains.", },
   };